 Before putting the lens through its paces in my lab environment, I decided to take a photography tour with the lens and see how it would perform in real life in the field.
-To my surprise, I did not see any optical problems with the lens – it performed admirably, showing amazing sharpness, colors and micro-contrast, something we are used to seeing from such high-end lenses.
-Based on my field observations I wrote my first impressions, praising the lens for its overall performance and versatility.
+To my surprise, I did not see any optical problems with the lens – it performed admirably, showing amazing sharpness, colors, and micro-contrast, something we are used to seeing from such high-end lenses.
+Based on my field observations, the lens did well in terms of its overall performance and versatility.
 And yet after I got home and tested the lens, I could not believe what I was seeing – the Nikon 24-70mm f/2.8E VR just could not resolve all the fine detail that was present when shooting in the field.

 What does this all mean?
 With the updated optical design and optimizations, Nikon essentially made the new 24-70mm f/2.8E VR a much more balanced lens in terms of sharpness.
 This can certainly upset some portrait photographers who are used to seeing maximum sharpness in the eyes of their subjects when shooting at close distances with a high-resolution camera, but at the same time, the even spread of sharpness certainly does make many landscape and architectural photographers happy, as we no longer have to worry about soft corners in our images.

 The above is a short explanation of the reasons behind the aforementioned controversy surrounding the new Nikon 24-70mm f/2.8E VR.
 Let’s take a look at the lens in more detail and see what else has changed.

 - Focal Length Range: 24-70mm

 - Maximum Aperture: 2.8

 - Minimum Angle of View (DX-format): 22° 50′